sam-grant/EventNtuple/doc/branches.md

 These branches contain 4 elements per event corresponding to different Kalman fit hypotheses (see Track branches).

-Within each Kalman fit element, there is a vector containing Monte Carlo truth information about the particle leaving the track and its parent particles.
+Within each Kalman fit element, there is a vector containing Monte Carlo truth information about the particle making the track and its parent particles.

 The vector is sorted in reverse chronological order, such that the last element is the initial particle simulated in GEANT4, and each element before correspond to one of its daughter particles.